-The City adopted a negative declaration for the current Density Bonus Ordinance on January 8, 2019.
-Pursuant to California Government Code Section 15162, the proposed Density Bonus Ordinance amendment will not require subsequent environmental review for the following reasons.
+On January 8, 2019 the City adopted a Negative Declaration for the current Density Bonus Ordinance.
+Pursuant to CEQA Guidelines Section 15162, the proposed Density Bonus Ordinance amendment will not require subsequent environmental review for the following reasons:

-The amendments to the State Density Bonus provision of the ordinance, which are required to comply with the new State Density Bonus Law, as amended by AB 2345, and the amendments to the Supplemental Density Bonus provisions to compliment State Density Bonus Law will not increase total density that may be achieved by housing development eligible for a supplemental density bonus.
-Also, all density bonus projects subject to the amended Density Bonus Ordinance will continue to be constrained by infrastructure capacity as well as public service (e.g., fire protection) health and safety standards.
-Therefore, the amendment will not result in new development that will, directly or indirectly, increase cumulative residential development beyond what was previously evaluated by the negative declaration.
+The amendments to the State Density Bonus provision of the Ordinance are required to comply with the new State Density Bonus Law, as amended by AB 2345.
+The amendments to the Supplemental Density Bonus Ordinance provisions complement State Density Bonus Law and will not increase total density that may be achieved by housing development eligible for a supplemental density bonus.
+All projects subject to the amended Density Bonus Ordinance will continue to be constrained by infrastructure capacity as well as public service (e.g., fire protection) health and safety standards.
+Therefore, the amendment will not result in new development that will, directly or indirectly, increase cumulative residential development beyond what was previously evaluated by the Negative Declaration.

-There is no new significant environmental effect associated with the City's Density Bonus Ordinance in that the amended ordinance does not change any supplemental density bonus provision that could expand cumulative residential development in the City beyond which is analyzed by negative declaration.
+There are no new significant environmental impacts associated with the Density Bonus Ordinance Amendments in that the amended ordinance does not change any supplemental density bonus provision that could expand cumulative residential development in the City beyond which is previously been analyzed by the adopted Negative Declaration.